Published on in CHOP News

 “We were motivated to create the Concussion SmartSet by increasing numbers of youth seeking concussion care in primary care,” says Christina Master, MD, study co-author and a primary care sports medicine specialist.
 “During a provider needs assessment we identified a clear clinical need and engaged front-line clinicians in the design of the tool.
 We also provided hands-on, in-person provider training on the use of the tool during continuing education events at CHOP’s Care Network sites.
 These steps were critical to our success.”

 “We are encouraged by the power of the electronic health record platform to improve best practices for concussion and other medical conditions,” says Juliet Haarbauer-Krupa, PhD, study co-author and senior health scientist at CDC’s Injury Center.
 “Linking these provider behaviors to better patient outcomes is one potential next step for this line of research.”

 Large and small health networks and practices can use the emerging evidence base in concussion to develop their own clinical guidelines and pathways.
-The Concussion Care for Kids: Minds Matter website from CHOP has resources that are freely available for use.
+The Minds Matter Concussion Program website from CHOP has resources that are freely available for use.
 Additional resources for healthcare providers and others involved in the care of children are available from CDC through HEADS UP to Youth Sports.

 Kristy B. Arbogast, PhD, Allison E. Curry, PhD, Kristina B. Metzger, PhD, Ronni S. Kessler, MS, Jeneita M. Bell, MD, Juliet Haarbauer-Krupa, PhD, Mark R. Zonfrillo, MD, Matthew J. Breiding, PhD, Christina L. Master, MD.
 Improving Primary Care Provider Practices in Youth Concussion Management.
 Clinical Pediatrics.
 May-19-2017.
 10.1177/0009922817709555